hetzner/cert-manager-webhook-hetzner/docs/reference/issuer-configuration.md

 This page references the `Issuer` and `ClusterIssuer` configurations for the cert-manager webhook Hetzner.

 The webhook is responsible for one or more issuers, each with its own configuration.
+It is also possible for each Issuer to use its own Hetzner Cloud API token.
 The following options are available:

 <table>
     <tr>